AdrianWeishaeupl/AutoFLpy/README.rst

 Features
 --------

-* Generates a highly customisable flight summary using data from log input files.
+* Generates a highly customisable flight summary using data from .log and input files.
 * Default flight summary includes:
 	* METAR information of the nearest airfield.
 	* Checklist Information (if provided).